 The President’s Council on Inclusion and Diversity (PCID) at Norfolk Botanical Garden (NBG) is committed to celebrating and promoting diversity.
-Each year the committee organizes the WPA Garden Heritage Celebration (photo below) to honor the 220 African American men and women who planted the first flowers at the Garden.
-The PCID Scholarship will be awarded for educational pursuits of underrepresented minority students in green industries or related fields including, but not limited to garden cultivation and management, Environmental Sciences, Botany, Horticulture, the Environment and Sustainability Studies, Agriculture and Landscape.
+Each year the committee organizes the WPA Garden Heritage Celebration (photo above) to honor the 220 African American men and women who planted the first flowers at the Garden.
+The PCID Scholarship will be awarded for educational pursuits of underrepresented minority students in green industries or related fields.
+Help our mission in diversifying the green industries and connecting more people to nature!

 Eligible applicants must be accepted or currently enrolled in an educational program dedicated to a field of study in a green industry or related field.
 The PCID Scholarship will be awarded to the student or students who best exemplify the spirit and character of the 220 Original Gardeners who planted the Norfolk Botanical Garden described below.